PrivSec-dev/privsec.dev/README.md

 # privsec.dev
-A practical approach to privacy and security
+A practical approach to Privacy and Security